 Let me tell you a story about what brought about today’s topic.
 I was in Ubud, Bali the other week.
-It’s said to be one of the yoga meccas of the world, so I had to try out as many classes as I could!
-There was a class called “Embodied Movement”.
-The word “embodiment” is is a term that you might hear more and more often in the yoga scene over the next couple years.
-I had never taken an embodied movement class before, so I decided to check it out to see what’s up.
+Ubud is one of the yoga meccas of the world, so I had to try out as many classes as I could!
+“Embodied Movement” was a class name that immediately stood out.
+(Sidenote: The word “embodiment” is a term you might hear more often in the yoga scene over the next couple years.)
+I had never taken an embodied movement class before, so I decided to check it out.

-There were no yoga mats involved.
+No yoga mats were needed.
 It was just a whole group of us and the studio’s circular floor.
-This kind of class involved a warm-up where we were standing in a circle before we walked towards the center, then walked back to our starting point.
+The warm-up started as we stood in a circle before we walked towards the center and back to the circle again.
 Next, we walked on the different edges of our feet and walked back.
-Then, we started to walk towards the center again, lower slowly into a squat, then we slowly rose from the squat to standing before walking back to the start.
+Afterwards, we started to walk towards the center again, lower slowly into a squat, then we slowly rose from the squat to standing before walking back to the start.

-The next thing you know, there was this gradual progression of walking forward, lowering into a squat then sitting flat on the ground (like in dandasana).
-Our legs were extended flat on the ground.
-Then, we were sitting upright and brought our knees in towards our chest, our feet towards our glutes as we tried to lift them up into a squat.
-Then, we had to get back up without using our hands at all!
+The next thing you know, there was this gradual progression of walking forward, lowering into a squat then sitting flat on the ground with our legs extended outward (like in dandasana).
+Then, we sat upright and brought our knees in towards our chest and our feet towards our glutes as we tried to lift up into a squat.
+Last, but not least, we had to get back up without using our hands at all!
 That was extremely difficult!
 I only saw two people who were able to do that.
 I saw how easy it was for the instructor to do it!
 He looked like he was floating from sitting to squat and standing!
 This observation told me that a lot of people could use more mobility in a world of mainstream yoga and its popular emphasis on flexibility.

 Let’s get you a basic understanding of what mobility and flexibility is.
 Why are they different?
 Learn about the pros and cons of each and be able to change your approach to some poses based on what intention you have for that moment.
 At the end of this article, I will share some mobility approaches to 3 yoga poses that you can start practicing right away!